FGHannemann/apacheSuperset/README.md

 ```

-* You must replac YOUR_OWN_RANDOM_GENERATED_SECRET_KEY in above file with the code returned by following command
+* You must replace YOUR_OWN_RANDOM_GENERATED_SECRET_KEY in the above file with the code returned by following the command

 ```
 openssl rand -base64 42